thiago-a-souza/pandas/README.md

 five   Nevada  2002  2.9
 ```

-As the name suggests *reset_index*, reset the DataFrame index.
+As the name suggests *reset_index* reset the DataFrame index.
 The parameter *drop=True* prevents adding the old index as a new column, and *inplace=True* applies the change in place instead of creating a new object.

 ```python
 >>> df.reset_index(drop=True, inplace=True)